-This exciting course is delivered in three distinctive stages: Exploratory, Pathway and Confirmatory.
-The first term is mainly diagnostic in which students experience a number of different art and design areas.
-After the first term you will choose a specialism from areas such as: Fine Art, Fashion and Textiles, Graphic Design and Illustration, and Three Dimensional Design which you will study in much greater depth leading towards a celebratory exhibition at the end of the year.
+This exciting course is delivered in two distinctive stages: Exploratory and Confirmatory.
+The introduction to the course is mainly diagnostic in which students experience a number of different art and design areas.
+After this, you will choose a specialism from areas such as: Fine Art, Fashion and Textiles, Graphic Design and Illustration, and Three Dimensional Design which you will study in much greater depth leading towards a celebratory exhibition at the end of the year.
 The course will link skills already acquired with ideas and challenges which will extend your critical independence and raise standards to achieve progression to HE or a career in the creative industries.

 Throughout the programme, visits to galleries, workshops, museums, exhibitions and places of specific interest are organised to extend awareness of the wide range of contemporary creative opportunities as well as supporting the contextual studies programme, which is an integral part of the Diploma.